Jessica MacLellan, Ph.D.

 VERACRUZ, MEXICO

 In 2023, with support of the Lam Family Academic Excellence Fund and Wake Forest University, I began a new research project in southern Veracruz, Mexico.
-I am currently applying for external funding and permission from the Mexican government to conduct survey and excavations beginning in summer 2024.
+With additional funding from Wake Forest, the National Science Foundation, and the Rust Family Foundation, and permission from the Mexican government, we began excavations in summer 2024.

 Around the world, archaeological evidence shows that communal building projects and public rituals often predate, and potentially contribute to, the development of complex societies.
 In many places, relatively egalitarian, sometimes mobile, groups built monumental structures for ceremonies, which likely played a role in the transition to a more sedentary lifestyle and facilitated social differentiation.
 While inequality was part of that differentiation, rituals also created more egalitarian relationships, and early complex societies were not necessarily very centralized or hierarchical.